|What's In A DOS|

 In the early days many a non-specialist programmer had had the task of putting together a custom DOS for a cheap disk drive, usually a floppy disk drive..

 This was particularly true during the microprocessor revolution.
 We all got landed with the CP/M operating system because an early Intel development system needed a DOS to be useful and Gary Kildall wrote one.
 You could even say that we are still landed with Windows because Microsoft produced a DOS for the new 16-bit generation of Intel processors.
-It is even claimed that Bill Gates himself invented a basic method or organising a disk drive, the FAT, and hence implementing a DOS – but this I doubt.
+It is even claimed that Bill Gates himself invented a basic method of organising a disk drive, the FAT, and hence implemented a DOS.